djrrb/Bungee/documentation/2-chromatic-layers.md

     <svg src="images/layeredText.svg" alt="Layered text" />

+### Bungee.js

+For information on how to use Bungee.js to build Bungee layouts on the fly, [see the bungee.js documentation](https://github.com/djrrb/Bungee/tree/master/resources/web).

 ## Color font formats

 The *Bungee Color* family contains experimental fonts in the various color font formats out there, including SVG (Adobe/Mozilla), COLR/CPAL (Microsoft) and sbix (Apple).